endel/tutomd/projects/project-1/02-configure-your-visual-script-with-variables.md

-# Third portion of the tutorial...
+# Configure your visual script with variables

 Variables are essential programming tools.
 With them, you can store, calculate, and manipulate the input values to the units of your scripts.